Mixtera: A Data Plane for Foundation Model Training: Introduction

 \section{Introduction}

-Large language and vision models (often called foundation models) have become omnipresent in our daily life.
+Large language and vision models (LLMs/VLMs, often called foundation models) have become omnipresent in our daily lives.
 They show enormous capabilities in a diverse set of tasks~\cite{Brown2020LLMFewShot,Bommasani2022FMs,OpenAI2024GPT4,dubey2024llama3herdmodels,radford2019language}, such as assistance with writing and coding, video understanding, and even agentic interaction with the world.
-The training of such language and vision models (LLMs/VLMs) presents new challenges for managing training data due to the ever-growing sizes of models and datasets.
-To achieve high accuracy, state-of-the-art models train over trillions of tokens from aggregated data collections such as RedPajama~\cite{together2023redpajama}, Dolma~\cite{Soldaini2024Dolma}, or FineWeb~\cite{Penedo2024FineWeb}.
+The training of such language and vision models presents new challenges for managing training data due to the ever-growing sizes of models and datasets.
+To achieve high accuracy, state-of-the-art models train over trillions of tokens.
 For example, Meta's Llama 3.3 70B model is trained on a corpus of 15 trillion tokens~\cite{dubey2024llama3herdmodels,Llama33ModelCard}.
-These collections are built based on data from various sources, such as Wikipedia or Common Crawl dumps.
+These tokens typically come from aggregated data collections such as RedPajama~\cite{together2023redpajama}, Dolma~\cite{Soldaini2024Dolma}, or FineWeb~\cite{Penedo2024FineWeb}, which include data from various sources, such as Wikipedia or Common Crawl dumps.

+\revA{The composition of training data is critical to model quality~\cite{Chen2024DataJuicer}.} Hence, selecting the right proportions of data with particular characteristics (e.g., language, topic, source) has become an active area of research to improve model performance without increasing training compute budget~\cite{chen2023skillit,ye2024datamixinglaws,xie2024doremi}.
+For example, Hugging Face's \textsc{SmolLM2} model is trained with four stages of data mixtures that combine web text with specialized math, code, and instruction-following data in varying proportions~\cite{Allal2025SmolLM2}.
+Algorithms such as Adaptive Data Optimization (ADO)~\cite{Jiang2024ADO}, \textsc{Aioli}~\cite{Chen2024Aioli}, \textsc{PiKE}~\cite{Li2025Pike}, and \textsc{Skill-It}~\cite{chen2023skillit} even propose adjusting the data mixture \textit{dynamically} based on the model behavior (e.g., loss per domain) during training. ~\Cref{fig:intro-motivation} shows that ADO increases the accuracy of 1.6B and 3.6B Llama-models (c.f.~\Cref{tab:models}) compared to using a static mixture on the downstream HellaSwag benchmark~\cite{Zellers2019HellaSwag}.